Originally published on 16th March 2019

 Yet if there had been, then all of the matter and antimatter should have annihilated each other, and nothing interesting would exist - no stars or galaxies, no planet Earth, no humans - just radiation.

 But that isn't what happened.
 About one particle of matter per billion escaped annihilation and went on to form the reality we know today.
-And almost all of the antimatter seems to have disappeared - matter has prevailed.
-This is known as the baryon asymmetry problem, and remains one of the greatest mysteries in physics to this day.

-How can this be?
+So, how can this be?

-Solution One - Imbalance
+Solution one - imbalance

 The most likely reason, as it is seen at the moment, is that matter and antimatter where not created in equal quantities.
 At least, not quite.
 For every billion pairs of matter-antimatter, it seems that one extra particle of matter came into existence.
 Physicists don't know why this would be, although around the world experiments are happening to try to establish the cause of the asymmetry.